Movie-Social/movie-social/README.md

 </details>

 ## About the project
-Solo fullstack application built with Next.js.
+Solo fullstack application for Movie lovers.
+Check out current movies, curated movies, leave reviews, and add/remove movies from watch and favorite lists to customize your experience

 ## [Deployed Application](https://movie-social-club.vercel.app/)